45 mil Vinyl Installation Instructions

 WARNING: Do not use excessive pressure with the seam roller as this could distort the vinyl layer.
 Do not use below 8°C

-Tip: From time to time you may run into a situation that is different from the instructions above.
+Tip: From time to time you may run into a situation that is different than the instructions above.
 If in doubt, please call our technical support line at 1-800-943-8226.

 I can honestly recommend Ducan products and by doing it myself saved nearly $5000.00 on a 450 square foot deck!
 Steve Anthony, Okanagan Falls, BCread more »